Manakanchara Nayanar: Life

 The life of Manakanchara Nayanar is described in the Periya Puranam by Sekkizhar (12th century), which is a hagiography of the 63 Nayanars.
 Manakanchara Nayanar is dated to the 8th century and was a contemporary of Eyarkon Kalikkama Nayanar, a Nayanar saint and his son-in-law as well as Sundarar, one of the most prominent Nayanars.

-Manakanchara Nayanar was born in Kancharur, a fertile place in the Chola kingdom.
-Kancharur is now in the Indian state of Tamil Nadu.
+Manakanchara Nayanar was born in Kancharu a fertile place in the Chola kingdom.
+Kancharu, presently known as Anandathandavapuram, is located in Mayiladuthurai district in the Indian state of Tamil Nadu.
 He was a Vellalar, a caste of agricultural land owners.
 He was a great devotee of Shiva, the patron god of Shaivism.
 He was the commander-in-chief of the Chola army.
 Manakanchara became a powerful and wealthy commander.
 He served devotees of Shiva and generously donated gifts to them.

 However, Manakanchara did not have a child.
 He prayed to Shiva for a child and was blessed with a daughter.
 He distributed many gifts to devotees, while celebrating the birth of his daughter with great pomp.
 The daughter is called Punniya Vardhini.
 She was instilled with values of devotion to Shiva by her father from childhood.
 She grew up to become a beautiful maiden, with long and beautiful locks of hair.
 The family elders arranged her marriage to Eyarkon Kalikkama Nayanar, who was a Vellalar commander-in-chief of the Chola kingdom.
 The prospective groom also shared the devotion and love for Shiva with Manakanchara Nayanar.
 It was said that Manakanchara Nayanar had gained two boons from Shiva: a pious daughter as well as a devout and illustrious son-in-law.